Los Angeles Actos Lawyer

 Doctors should not prescribe Actos to certain individuals.
 You may be experiencing negative side effects because your doctor wrongfully prescribed you the drug.
 Some patients may also be able to hold Takeda Pharmaceuticals liable for failing to disclose the complete risks associated with the drug.

-A Los Angeles personal injury attorney from Martinian & Associates can help if you suffered one or more of the following serious side effects of Actos:
+A Los Angeles actor lawyer from Martinian & Associates can help if you suffered one or more of the following serious side effects of Actos!

 Congestive Heart Failure

 When probing into the side effects of Actos, the FDA discovered that 9.9 percent of patients who took Actos had to be taken to the hospital for congestive heart failure.
 This information came as a result of a 24-week study of a select group of Actos patients.
 If you begin to notice any signs of congestive heart failure while taking Actos, such as blurry vision, irregular heartbeat and chest pain, contact a doctor immediately.